idkfelix/year12/Maths/Matrices.md

 $$
 ## Dominance Matrices
 - Represents one way connections on a square matrix
+- Rows and columns represent start and end of a connection link similar to a communications matrix
-- Unlike a communication matrix it is not a symmetrical matrix
+- Unlike a communication matrix it is not a symmetrical matrix as each communication link only works one way
--
+- **One-Step** dominance matrix